kipiberbatov/cmc/README.md

 # Combinatorial Mesh Calculus (CMC)

 ## About
-This repository contains software implementation (written in C and build with GNU Make) and mathematical notes (written in LaTeX) related to the research done by me, Kiprian Berbatov, at the University of Manchester.
+This repository contains software implementation (written in C and built with GNU Make) and mathematical notes (written in LaTeX) related to the research done by me, Kiprian Berbatov, at the University of Manchester.
 My research is focused on the development of calculus on discrete